Alina-Daniela/Manual_testing_portofolio_09-/README.md

 ## Functional specifications

-The Epic was created in JIRA, presents storys and teste cases wich describes the functional specifications of the API module, for which the final project is performed upon. https://roxpog.atlassian.net/jira/software/c/projects/M2/boards/3/roadmap
+The Epic was created in JIRA, presents storys and teste cases wich describes the functional specifications of the PIM module, for which the final project is performed upon. https://roxpog.atlassian.net/jira/software/c/projects/M2/boards/3/roadmap